shobhikabharti/CloudTransformation/README.md

 </p>

 ## The Journey
-1. Revisit the Cloud Basics
+1. Revisit the Cloud Basics :speech_balloon:
-2. Come up with the learning plan
+2. Come up with the learning plan :dash:
-3. Make a point to stick to the plan
+3. Make a point to stick to the plan and make wellness a point too
-4. Upload the content here
+4. Upload the content here on daily basis :notes:
-5. Be presentation ready
+5. Be presentation ready on your content :thumbsup:
-6. Live in the glory of the learned brain :)
+6. Live in the glory of the learned brain :sparkles:
-7. Now that you have learned cloud, take a break
+7. Now that you have learned cloud, take a break, go for an outing...

 Template Source:  https://github.com/100DaysOfCloud/100DaysOfCloud
+** To Pursue Cloud Computing Mastery path, one should have 5-7 years of experience on the Cloud.
+I would recommend you to pursue microservices course before venturing on the Cloud.

 ## Stepping out the door, publishing my cloud memoir